-- Next, the path turns to the right and cuts through the wood before reaching a steep ascent in the rockface.
-Luckily, on this walk, most of the ascent in this very short stretch.
+- Next, the path turns to the right and cuts through the wood before reaching a steep ascent in the rock face.
+Luckily, on this The Roaches hike, most of the ascent in this very short stretch.
 So, once you’ve climbed this you’ll get to see the most amazing view and then enjoy a fairly flat walk along the ridgeline!

-- Emerging from the steep ascent of The Roaches, follow the path to the left as it heads north.
+- Emerging from the steep ascent of The Roaches Peak District, follow the path to the left as it heads north.

 - You can enjoy fantastic photo spots along the whole ridge, but there are certainly some spectacular ones overlooking Tittesworth Reservoir just after the steep ascent.
-Additionally, after around 300 metres you’ll reach Doxey Pool – a small body of water on the top of The Roaches, thought (by some) to be home to a mermaid!
+Additionally, after around 300 metres you’ll reach Doxey Pool – a small body of water, thought (by some) to be home to a mermaid!

-- Keep following the track for another 1 km to get to the trig point of The Roaches.
+- Keep following the track for another 1 km to get to the trig point of The Roaches Staffordshire.
 But, be warned, it can be very windy!

 - From the trig point, keep following the path for another 1 km where it meets a road.
 Here, you have the option to add on an extra 2-mile loop to visit Lud’s Church.
 For more details, see the section below on The Roaches and Lud’s Church walk.